Kuldeeph10/Kuldeeph10/README.md

 # 👋 Hello!
 I'm Kuldeep Hawladar
-## Full Stack Developer & Python Expert 🐍
+## Full-Stack Developer & Python Expert | Master of Computer Application (AI/ML)

-> "The best way to predict the future is to invent it."
+> "The only way to do great work is to love what you do." – Steve Jobs
 ---

 # 🌐 Summary & Focus